287 series: 3-car Kuroshio/Mahoroba/Rakuraku Yamato sets

-The KuMoHa 287 car is fitted with two WPS28C single-arm pantographs.
+The KuMoHa 287 car is fitted with one WPS28C single-arm pantograph.

 Interior

 Internally, Green car (first class) accommodation is in 2+1 abreast configuration, and standard class is 2+2.
 All Green car seats have AC power outlets, and standard-class saloons have AC power outlets at either end of each car.
 The trains include universal access toilets and also women-only toilets.

 History

 The first 3- and 4-car sets destined for Kinosaki and Kounotori services were unveiled to the media at Kinki Sharyo's factory in Higashiōsaka, Osaka, on 26 November 2010, and delivered to JR-West on 29 November.

 The first 6-car set destined for Kuroshio services was unveiled to the media at Kinki Sharyo's factory on 4 August 2011.
 Test running commenced from 29 September 2011.
 The first set manufactured by Kawasaki Heavy Industries in Hyogo Prefecture, a 6-car Kuroshio set, was delivered in February 2012.

+In August 2019, JR-West announced that Hineno-based 287 series 3-car sets would be introduced on irregular Mahoroba limited express services between Shin-Osaka and Nara stations.
+The first round of these trips occurred between 2 November and 8 December 2019, with a second round having been set to occur between 21 March and June 2020.
+A third round of trips commenced on 25 March 2023, and was set to cease on 23 April of that year, before a fourth round is scheduled to occur between 27 May and 11 June 2023.

+On 15 December 2023, JR-West announced that the Rakuraku Yamato commuter limited express service that runs only on Weekdays between Shin-Osaka and Nara stations, would be introduced, starting from the March 2024 timetable revision.
+On 30 January 2024, JR West announced that 287 series 3-car sets would be used on these services.